-Before firing your Colt Sporter, practice your stance, aim, rhythm and breathing for steady aim with your firearm UNLOADED.
-Practice firing on a range before going hunting or using your firearm for any other type of shooting.
+Before firing, practice your stance, aim, rhythm and breathing for steady aim with your firearm UNLOADED.
+Practice firing on a range before using your firearm for any other type of shooting.

 CAUTIONS:

 - 1. ALWAYS WEAR AND ENCOURAGE OTHERS TO WEAR EAR PROTECTION WHEN SHOOTING, especially on a range.
 Without ear protection, the noise from your firearm and other guns close to you, could leave a "ringing" in your ears for some time after firing, while the cumulative long term effect could be permanent hearing loss. - 2.
 ALWAYS WEAR AND ENCOURAGE OTHERS TO WEAR PROTECTIVE SHOOTING GLASSES.
 Flying particles could damage eyes and cause blindness; but protective shooting glasses should prevent such injury.